Check out what our alumni have to say about their experiences as Asian Studies students at Lafayette!

-Just after graduation, Joseph Ingrao ’16 joined the team at Worldwide Opportunities on Organic Farms (WWOOF), an international organization of organic farmers.
-WWOOF has provided Joe with the opportunity to learn on farms around the world, which has been one of Joe’s passions since he become deeply involved with campus sustainability initiatives.
-This year, Joe has connected with two farmers in Sicily.
-Two farmers in Japan will host him in 2017.
-His current six-month journey will last from October 2016 through March 2017 all told.
+Just after graduating summa cum laude in May 2016, Joseph Ingrao ’16 joined the team at Worldwide Opportunities on Organic Farms (WWOOF), an international organization of organic farmers.
+WWOOF has provided Joe with the opportunity to learn on farms around the world, which has been one of Joe’s passions since he became involved with campus sustainability initiatives.
+After graduation, Joe connected with farmers in Italy and Japan.
+Upon returning from abroad, Joe took an internship with ACLU in Maryland.
+In 2021, he completed his JD program at Stanford Law School.

-Joe graduated with a major in Asian Studies, another major in Engineering Studies, and a minor in Anthropology and Sociology.
+Joe double-majored in Asian Studies and Engineering Studies, and he minored in Anthropology and Sociology.
 With the guidance of the Asian Studies faculty, Joe was able to balance and combine these various subjects into a study of socio-technical history in Asia.
 This culminated in his capstone project, a critical re-telling of the global agricultural history of the 20th century that places Japan in the spotlight.
-The flexibility of Lafayette’s Asian Studies professors and this ability for cooperation with other disciplines highlight the program’s overall strength; and the language skills and political as well as cultural knowledge of Japan that Joe gained in some of his most memorable courses at Lafayette laid the groundwork for Joe’s continuing studies.

 For Will Dunkel ’07, coursework focusing on Japan and China led naturally to a desire for a better understanding of the lands and cultures of those in the land affixed between, namely the Korean peninsula.
 It was that yearning that convinced Will to move full time to Korea in early 2009.
 For the past eight years Will has called Seoul, Korea home.
 What had begun as a simple foray into living in Asia has grown into a life-long passion.
 Several years as a teacher in Seoul led to opportunities to again study, as I have since earned my Master’s degree from Korea University in Korean studies focusing on Korean New Media.
 I am forever indebted to the support given to by Lafayette faculty, who even now years after my graduation still provide guidance and academic advice as I pursue a Ph.D. in Korean Studies.
 Students who are curious and have any interests in Asia would be well served by working with a faculty that is fully determined in growing and nurturing students of all ages.